Association for Serbian language and literature in Croatia: History

 The original idea for the establishment of the association was proposed by professor Dušan Ivanić from the University of Belgrade Faculty of Philology who himself was originally from the region of Lika.
 The founding group led by the president Mara Bekić-Vojinović was influenced by the death of Stanko Korać in 1994, prolific researcher of Serb literature in Croatia, and determination to look for continuation of his work which led to the establishment of the initial contact with Dušan Ivanić.

 In early 2011, the association released the inaugural edition of the Proceedings, which was presented at various schools and institutions in Croatia and the surrounding region.
 The publication of the book was financially supported by the municipalities of Vukovar, Trpinja, Markušica, Šodolovci, Erdut, as well as through private donations.
 The association has also conducted numerous seminars as part of its activities.

 In the pursuit of its objectives, the association engages in collaborations with professors from institutions such as the University of Belgrade, University of Zagreb, University of Novi Sad, as well as with organizations like Matica srpska, Joint Council of Municipalities, and the Institute for the Serbian Language in Belgrade, among others.

-The 25th anniversary of the association was marked at the local branch of the SKD Prosvjeta in Osijek in October 2023.
+The 25th anniversary of the association was marked at the local branch of the SKD Prosvjeta in Osijek in 2023.
 The second ceremony was organized in December 2023 at the Serbian Cultural Centre in Vukovar.